 While it is important to ditch the manual process and focus more on important matters, you may be running the risk of becoming too inorganic.
 Your customers are human and deserve to have genuine communication that doesn’t make them feel like they’re talking to a robot.

-Hence, it is always important to humanize your brand and add a personal touch to your messages.
+Hence, it is always important to and add a personal touch to your messages.
 In that, you should use triggers so the messages can strongly relate to the recipients.

 When it comes to retaining and nurturing your customers, there should be no room for error.
 Remember that your current customers are much more valuable than the new leads.
 And to ensure that you do not end up losing them you must think beyond the automated journeys and focus on a more humanized and relevant one.